Mikerniker/100_Days_of_Python/Day81/README.md

 ### The challenge

-- Analyze a housing dataset
+- Analyze a housing dataset and build a model that can provide a price estimate based on a home's characteristics such as:
+  - The number of rooms
+  - The distance to employment centres
+  - How rich or poor the area is
+  - How many students there are per teacher in local schools etc

 ## Table of contents